Pythagoreanism: Philosophy

 Early Pythagoreanism was based on research and the accumulation of knowledge from the books written by other philosophers.
-Pythagoras' philosophic teachings made direct reference to the philosophy of Anaximander, Anaximenes of Miletus and Pherecydes of Syros.
+Pythagoras's philosophic teachings made direct reference to the philosophy of Anaximander, Anaximenes of Miletus and Pherecydes of Syros.
 Of the Pythagorean philosophers, Hippasus, Alcmaeon, Hippon, Archytas and Theodorus, written sources have survived.

 Arithmetic and numbers

 Pythagoras, in his teachings focused on the significance of numerology, he believed that numbers themselves explained the true nature of the Universe.
-Numbers were in the Greek world of Pythagoras' days natural numbers – that is positive integers (there was no zero).
+Numbers were in the Greek world of Pythagoras's days natural numbers – that is positive integers (there was no zero).
 But unlike their Greek contemporaries, the Pythagorean philosophers represented numbers graphically, not symbolically through letters.
 Pythagoreans used dots, also known as psiphi (pebbles), to represent numbers in triangles, squares, rectangles and pentagons.
 This enabled a visual comprehension of mathematics and allowed for a geometrical exploration of numerical relationships.
-Pythagorean philosophers investigated the relationship of numbers exhaustively.
+Pythagorean philosophers investigated the relationship of numbers extensively.
 They defined perfect numbers as those that were equal to the sum of all their divisors.
 For example: 28 = 1 + 2 + 4 + 7 + 14.
 The theory of odd and even numbers was central to Pythagorean arithmetic.
 This distinction was for the Pythagorean philosophers direct and visual, as they arranged triangular dots so that the even and odd numbers successively alternate: 2, 4, 6, ...
 3, 5, 7, ...

 Early-Pythagorean philosophers such as Philolaus and Archytas held the conviction that mathematics could help in addressing important philosophical problems.
 In Pythagoreanism numbers became related to intangible concepts.
 The one was related to the intellect and being, the two to thought, the number four was related to justice because 2 * 2 = 4 and equally even.
 A dominant symbolism was awarded to the number three, Pythagoreans believed that the whole world and all things in it are summed up in this number, because end, middle and beginning give the number of the whole.
 The triad had for Pythagoreans an ethical dimension, as the goodness of each person was believed to be threefold: prudence, drive and good fortune.

+Pythagoreans thought numbers existed "outside of [human] minds" and separate from the world.
+They had many mystical and magical interpretations of the roles of numbers in governing existence.